OWASP/owasp-mastg/Document/0x05d-Testing-Data-Storage.md

 - avoided to store the information in the first place or
 - encrypt the information at rest, before sending it to the cloud.

-Files can also be excluded from Auto Backup<sup>[2]</sup>, in case they should not be shared with Google Cloud.
+Files can also be excluded from [Auto Backup](https://developer.android.com/guide/topics/data/autobackup.html#IncludingFiles "Exclude files from Auto Backup"), in case they should not be shared with the Google Cloud.

 #### References